Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 ### My Mentor

-Generally very positive feedback and was very complimentary about the colours and how it put a smile on her face evrytime she used the website.

 #### Suggested Improvements

-* Change the burger menu icon to the colour Orange - implemented.
-* Add left padding to the collapsed dropdown menu so the text isn't hugging the screen edge - implemented.
-* In addition to the Social media icons in the footer linking to separate pages, also link the other footer info - implemented.
-* Create more distance between the content and where the section border radius begins (seat), so that the border and content isn't making contact - implemented.
-* Reduce the size of the image on the About Us page - implemented.
+* Have the selection buttons move into one column on smaller screen sizes - implemented.
-* Increase the google map size on the Location page and create @media query for smaller screen sizes - implemented.
+* Reduce the amount of empty space on larger screen sizes - haven't implemented as I was not in agreement.

 ### Peer-Code-Review

-The feedback was that people enjoyed using the site and it was fun and easy to navigate.
-Everyone loved the colours and how if made them feel.
+The feedback was that this is an application that could be used in the real world right now.
+Everyone enjoyed using the web app due to the way it interacted with the user and the way it was always giving feedback on users actions.

 #### Suggested Improvements:

-   * Add left paddign to the collapsed dropdown menu so the text isn't hugging the screen edge - implemented.
+   * Although the sound quality is pretty good the length of the audio files mean that there are too many stop and start points whilst the audio is playing.
+This leads to a disturbance for the user during their meditation sessions.
+These audio files will be updated in future releases.
-   * Footer Social Media links all go to the generic login pages and not the company pages - I've left this for a later release as at this moment in time the Mr Digbee business doesn't have any Social Media footprint.
+   * Footer Social Media links all go to the generic login pages and not the company pages - I've left this for a later release as SerenAppy doesn't have a Social Media footprint.
-   * The contact form should have more padding to allow more space between the content and the section border radius - implemented.
-   * The contact form sends without a valid email address and phone number - implemented.
-   * Remove the call to action (header) at the top of the servivce pages so you can immedialtely see the information you've clicked for rather than scrolling again - this is a single user prefrence and I will look to implement this on a later release once I have a larger quantity of user feedback.
-   * One image on the Flowers & Trees page had a broken link and needed fixing - implemented.
-   * The section border radius on all pages were blending into one another and needed space between them, the navigation bar and the footer - implemented.
-   * On a mobile device in landscape orientation the content overlaps one another - I am aware of this and given there are very few users who will navigate this site in a mobile landscape orientation I will fix this in a future release.
-   * On a Iphone the carousel slides the same content in twice - I am aware of this and through my research I have concluded that this is due to a bug in ios 13 and cannot be fixed at this stage.
-   * The Orange and Green colours in the footer have very low contrast which could be an issue for accessability - Will look to make changes in the future releases.
+   * Increase colour contrast due to possible accessability issues - Will look to make changes in the future releases.
+   * Have the selection buttons move into one column on smaller screen sizes - implemented.

 ### User Review

-The general feedback was positive.
-Most people commenting on how much fun it was visually and easy to navigate.
+The feedback was really positive.
+Most people commenting on how they would continue to use the web app for everday use.

 #### Suggested Improvements:

-   * Maybe better to have the Services section in the Navigation bar with the rest of the links - Will look to implement in a future release if there is enough user feedback.
-   * On a mobile device in landscape orientation the content overlaps one another - I am aware of this and given there are very few users who will navigate this site in a mobile landscape orientation I will fix this in a future release.
-   * On an Iphone the carousel slides the same content in twice -
+   * Although the sound quality is pretty good the length of the audio files mean that there are too many stop and start points whilst the audio is playing.
+This leads to a disturbance for the user during their meditation sessions.
+These audio files will be updated in future releases.

 #### Conclusion

-   * I am aware of the Iphone bug and through my research I have concluded that this is due to a bug in ios 13 and cannot be fixed at this stage.
+   * I am aware that I need to replace the audio files with audio that constantly flows rather than stoping and starting, so users can experience a distraction free meditation session when using the web app.
-   * I will use an analytics platform on the first release, such as [Hotjar](https://www.hotjar.com/), to collect feedback form a larger range of users and use that data to implement changes related to the way users navigate the site.
+   * I will use an analytics platform on the next release, such as [Hotjar](https://www.hotjar.com/), to collect feedback form a larger range of users and use that data to implement changes related to the way users navigate the site.